 For hard cheese

-If you’re serious about hard cheeses and want to create the perfect cheese storage solution, find a few beeswax pellets at your local craft store, and melt them evenly onto a medium-sized Ideal Wrap.
-Once this has cooled, it will have created an extra-thick wrap, which will make an even more durable surface for slicing and grating, but also prevent cheese from drying out when stored for longer periods of time. *This is a great option for storing sliced cheese, which can dry out even faster.
+If you’re serious about hard cheeses and want to create the perfect cheese storage solution, pick up a handful of beeswax pellets at your local craft store, and melt them evenly onto a medium-sized Ideal Wrap.
+Once this has cooled, it will have created an extra-thick wrap, which will make an even more durable surface for slicing and grating, but also prevent cheese from drying out when stored for longer periods of time.
+This is a great option for storing sliced cheese, which can dry out even faster.

 For semi-hard cheese